Egg-related fertility test (AMH)

 The graph below shows the change in normal AMH range with age.
 The breadth and value of this range reduces with age, which reflects the diminishing ovarian reserve.

-Learn more
+Learn more about AMH test

 You can find out more information on our ReproFacts sheet, click here.